wtto1206/SIcBERT/README.md

-# SIcBERT: Fine-Tuning roBERTa for Scalar Implicature Classification
+# SIcBERT: Fine-Tuning DeBERTa for Scalar Implicature Classification

 **by [Vittorio Ciccarelli](https://slam.phil.hhu.de/authors/vitto/)**

 ## Project Description

-This repository contains the implementation and evaluation of a fine-tuned **roBERTa** model for classifying **Scalar Implicatures (SI)**.
+This repository contains the implementation and evaluation of a fine-tuned **DeBERTa** model for classifying **Scalar Implicatures (SI)**.
 As part of the *Advanced Python for NLP* seminar, this project focuses on testing the effectiveness of the model using a custom dataset of **Scalar Implicatures** (SIs) involving **gradable adjectives**.
 The model was initially fine-tuned on the **SIGA** dataset and then evaluated on our own dataset to assess its performance.

 ## Getting Started